 When the student and faculty member have filled out and signed the Declaration of Intent and Study Plan, the student must hand them in to Room 1150 Wisconsin Energy Institute.
-Once there, the student also needs to fill out and hand in a College of Engineering Certificate Declaration Form, copies of which are located in the drop box in Room 1150.

 Students must select 16 “sustainability credits” from a suite of available courses that are divided into the following categories: